dmarshNAIT/dmarshNAIT.github.io/DMIT1508_cheatsheet.markdown

 ## S
 - `SELECT` is how we start a query that retrieves data from our database.
 Details on all its parts are available on the [Queries](./queries) page.
     - It's also how we can assign literal values to multiple variables, or assign values to a variable FROM a `SELECT` statement.
 Check out the [Stored Procedures](./storedprocedures) page for more info.
+    - We can also use it to get info from our databases, like a list of triggers: `SELECT Name FROM SysObjects WHERE Type = 'TR'`
 - `SET` lets us assign a literal value to a variable: e.g. `SET @FirstName = 'Bob'`
 - `SOME` compares against any of the values:
     + `WHERE Grade > SOME (SELECT Grade … )`